Affordable Housing - Supplementary Planning Guidance 2024

 The provision of a range of well-designed house types and sizes and achieving a balance between affordable houses to rent, other types of tenure and market housing for sale are all considered as important factors in building sustainable communities.

-The Mid and East Antrim Borough Council LDP 2030 has an important role to perform by supporting the delivery of this mix of homes to meet the full range of housing needs and creating places that are safe, inclusive, well planned and where people want to live, work and play.
+The Council's LDP 2030 has an important role to perform by supporting the delivery of this mix of homes to meet the full range of housing needs and creating places that are safe, inclusive, well planned and where people want to live, work and play.

-4.6 In seeking a proportion of affordable housing alongside general market housing in larger developments, the Mid and East Antrim Borough Council LDP 2030 will ensure the delivery of an appropriate range of house sizes, types and tenures to meet local needs, whilst minimising future disadvantage often associated with large areas of social housing.
+4.6 In seeking a proportion of affordable housing alongside general market housing in larger developments, the Council's LDP 2030 will ensure the delivery of an appropriate range of house sizes, types and tenures to meet local needs and help create balanced and sustainable communities.

 4.7 This SPG should be read alongside Policy HOU5 Affordable Housing in Settlements, which requires (where a need for Affordable Housing is established by the Northern Ireland Housing Executive or other relevant housing authority through a Housing Needs Assessment) proposals for housing developments of 10 dwellings or more, or on a site of 0.2 hectare or more, to meet the following quota: